-o Check-in.
+- o Check-in.

 - Go to the pre-operative area.

 - The nurse will go over information to make sure records are up-to-date.
-This includes your name, date of birth, surgery you will be having, and your medical history and allergies.
+This includes your name, date of birth, the surgery you will be having, and your medical history and allergies.

 - You will change into a hospital gown.

 - An IV (intravenous) line will be placed.

-- Your surgeon and anesthesiologist may meet with you and answer any questions.
+- Your surgeon and anesthesiologist may meet with you and answer any questions you have.

-- The consent for surgery will be reviewed.
+- Your consent for surgery will be reviewed.

-• After surgery, you will move to the recovery room
+- After surgery, you will move to the recovery room.

+- You may go home or be admitted to the hospital after you recover.